-Rural girls are much more likely to have children early than urban girls.
-Girls from the bottom four quintiles of wealth are also more likely to have children early.
+Rural girls are more likely to have children early than urban girls, as is the case for girls from the bottom four quintiles of wealth.
 The relationship between early childbirth, literacy, and education attainment is strong.
-Early childbirth measures are slightly higher for women who work as compared to those who do not.
+There are also differences by work patterns.

 Household welfare is measured through a wealth index with households categorized according to five quintiles of wealth.
 Women who had a birth tend to be married, hence the level of wealth is that of the household in which the women married, not that of the household or origin.
 Yet the quintile of wealth after marriage and first birth may not be very different from that of the household of origin.
 On the other hand, since early childbirth measures are based on young women ages 18-22, their level of assets may be lower than would be the case later in life.
-In any case, the measures of early childbirth differ much by quintile, and it is only with the top two quintiles that early childbirth is much less prevalent.
+In any case, the measures of early childbirth do not differ much between the four bottom quintiles, and it is only with the top quintile that early childbirth is much less prevalent.